salesforce/sa11y/packages/jest/README.md

 -   **async**: `toBeAccessible` **must** be invoked with `async/wait` or `Promise` or the equivalent supported asynchronous method in your environment
     -   Not invoking it async would result in incorrect results e.g. no issues reported even when the page is not accessible
     -   `Promise` should not be mixed together with `async/wait`.
 Doing so could result in Jest timeout and other errors.
+    -   In spite of using async/await correctly if you run into the error `Axe is already running.
+Use await axe.run() to wait for the previous run to finish before starting a new run.` try running tests serially by using Jest's [run in band option](https://jestjs.io/docs/cli#--runinband).
 -   **useRealTimers**: ⏲ When Timer is mocked (e.g. `jest.useFakeTimers()`) accessibility API can timeout.
 Before invoking the accessibility API switch to the real timer (e.g. `jest.useRealTimers()`).
 -   **DOM**: 💡 The accessibility checks _cannot_ be run on static HTML markup.
 They can only be run against a rendered DOM.
--   **color-contrast**: 🍭 Color-contrast check is disabled for Jest tests as it [does not work in JSDOM](https://github.com/dequelabs/axe-core/issues/595)
--   **audio, video**: 📹 Accessibility of `audio`, `video` elements cannot be checked with Jest as they are [stubbed out in JSDOM](https://github.com/jsdom/jsdom/issues/2155)
 -   **template**: [`<template>` elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) are not rendered in DOM and hence cannot be checked directly without rendering.
 They have to be rendered before they can be checked.

+#### Disabled checks

+Following rules are disabled for the Sa11y Jest API

+-   **descendancy checks**:
+    -   Following rules are disabled as they might fail at unit/component level but might pass at page level
+        -   aria-required-children
+        -   aria-required-parent
+        -   dlitem
+        -   definition-list
+        -   list
+        -   listitem
+        -   landmark-one-main
+    -   Following rules are not disabled, but they might pass at the unit/component level but might fail at integration/page level.
+        -   landmark-banner-is-top-level
+        -   landmark-complementary-is-top-level
+        -   landmark-contentinfo-is-top-level
+        -   landmark-main-is-top-level
+        -   landmark-no-duplicate-banner
+        -   landmark-no-duplicate-contentinfo
+-   **color-contrast**: 🍭 Color-contrast check is disabled as it [does not work in JSDOM](https://github.com/dequelabs/axe-core/issues/595)
+-   **audio, video**: 📹 Accessibility of `audio`, `video` elements cannot be checked as they are [stubbed out in JSDOM](https://github.com/jsdom/jsdom/issues/2155)
 -   **real browser**: If you need to check for color-contrast, audio/video elements or any other checks which need the element to be rendered visually please use a real browser to test e.g. using [`@sa11y/wdio`](https://github.com/salesforce/sa11y/tree/master/packages/wdio#readme)

 ## Automatic checks

-The sa11y API can be setup to be automatically invoked at the end of each test as an alternative to adding the `toBeAccessible` API at the end of each test.
+The Sa11y Jest API can be setup to be automatically invoked at the end of each test as an alternative to adding the `toBeAccessible` API at the end of each test.

 -   When automatic checks are enabled each child element in the DOM body will be checked for a11y and failures reported as part of the test.